EIP-5920 - PAY opcode

 The halting behavior is designed to allow for Address Space Extension.
 If the high bytes were truncated, as in CALL, contracts could depend on the truncating behavior.
 If the address space were extended beyond 20 bytes, PAY would either not be able to target those accounts, or code expecting truncation could send ether to the wrong address.

-Because this behavior may be changed, contracts should not rely on this halting behavior and use other methods to intentionally halt (like the cheaper INVALID opcode).
+Because this behavior may be changed, contracts should not rely on this halting behavior and use methods designated to intentionally halt (such as the INVALID opcode).

 Backwards Compatibility